scikit-tda/DREiMac/paper/paper.md

 The circular coordinates algorithm turns a cohomology class with coefficients in $\mathbb{Z}$ into a map into the circle.
 However, since persistent cohomology is computed with coefficients in a field, the cohomology class is obtained by lifting a cohomology class with coefficients in $\mathbb{Z}/q\mathbb{Z}$, with $q$ a prime.
 This lift can fail to be a cocycle, resulting in discontinuous coordinates, which are arguably not meaningful; see Figure \ref{figure:fix-cocycle} (right).
-An algebraic procedure for fixing this issue is described in [@desilva-morozov-vejdemo], but has thus far not been implemented.
+An algebraic procedure for fixing this issue is described in @desilva-morozov-vejdemo, but has thus far not been implemented.
 DREiMac implements this using integer linear programming.

 ![Parametrizing the circularity of a trefoil knot in 3D.
 Here we display a 2-dimensional representation, but the 3-dimensional point cloud does not have self intersections (in the sense that it is locally 1-dimensional everywhere).
 On the right, the output of the circular coordinates algorithm without applying the algebraic procedure to fix the lift of the cohomology class.
 On the left, the ouput of DREiMac, which implements this fix.
 Details about this example can be found in the documentation. \label{figure:fix-cocycle}](fix-cocycle.png){width=70%}